gopherdata/gopherdata-hugo/content/post/deeplearning_in_go_part_1.md

 </svg>
 </div>

-By this, we can also say that any equation that can be represented as a computer program can be represented as a graph.
+By this, we can also say that any equation that can be represented as a computer program, and a computer program can be represented as a graph.
 In particular, let's zoom in `1+1` part:

 This corresponds to this part of the cleaned up graph (with unnecessary nodes removed):